 Hypothyroidism is associated with:

 The evidence for subclinical hypothyroidism's effects on heart disease is mixed.
-Some studies, but not all, indicate that subclinical hypothyroidism increases the risks for coronary artery disease and heart failure.
-However, many doctors believe that treatment of subclinical hypothyroidism will not help prevent or improve heart problems.
+Some studies, but not all, indicate that subclinical hypothyroidism increases the risks for coronary artery disease, heart failure, and even stroke.
+However, many researchers believe that treatment of subclinical hypothyroidism will not help prevent or improve these problems.

 Depression.
 Depression is common in hypothyroidism and can be severe.
 Hypothyroidism should be considered as a possible cause of any chronic depression, particularly in older women.

 Mental and Behavioral Impairment.
 Untreated hypothyroidism can, over time, cause mental and behavioral impairment and, eventually, even dementia (memory loss).
-Whether treatment can completely reverse problems in memory and concentration is uncertain, although many doctors believe that only mental impairment in hypothyroidism that occurs at birth is permanent.
+Whether treatment can completely reverse problems in memory and concentration is uncertain, although research suggests that only mental impairment in hypothyroidism that occurs at birth is permanent.

 The following medical conditions have also been associated with hypothyroidism.
-Often the causal relationship is not clear in such cases:
+Often the causal relationship is not clear in individual cases.
+These conditions include:

 Women who have a history of miscarriages often have antithyroid antibodies during early pregnancy and are at risk for developing autoimmune thyroiditis over time.
-Postpartum thyroiditis is a specific type of autoimmune thryoditis that develops within the first year following delivery.
-It can overactive thyroid (thyrotoxicosis) followed by underactive thyrpid (hypothyroidism).
+Postpartum thyroiditis is a specific type of autoimmune thyroiditis that develops within the first year following delivery.
+It can cause overactive thyroid (thyrotoxicosis), followed by underactive thyroid (hypothyroidism).